Last Updated on August 26, 2020 by queenie mak

 2. Minimize the number of products you use during your trip

-And I keep my makeup routine very simple.
+And I keep my minimalist travel makeup kit very simple.
 I only have black eyeliner and lipstick.
 I always leave my blush, bronzer, eyeshadow and everything else at home.
 I really don’t need to put on my whole face while I am travelling.
 I love how my travel makeup routine is short and takes no time at all.

 3. Bring enough liquid toiletries for two to three weeks only